aosabook/500lines/cluster/CHAPTER.rst

 Unless it would violate a promise, each acceptor records the value from the ``Accept`` message as accepted and replies with an ``Accepted`` message.
 The ballot is complete and the value decided when the proposer has heard its ballot number from a majority of acceptors.

-Returning to the example, initially no other value has been accepted, so the acceptors all send back a ``Promise`` with no value, and the proposer sends an ``Accept`` containing its value, 7-3-22.
+Returning to the example, initially no other value has been accepted, so the acceptors all send back a ``Promise`` with no value, and the proposer sends an ``Accept`` containing its value, say ``operation(name='deposit', amount=100.00, destination_account='Michael DiBernardo')``.

-If another proposer later initiates lower-numbered ballot, the acceptors will not accept it.
+If another proposer later initiates a ballot with a lower ballot number and a different operation (say, a transfer to acount ``'Dustin J. Mitchell'``), the acceptors will simply not accept it.
-If that ballot has a larger ballot number, then the ``Promise`` from the acceptors will contain 7-3-22, and the proposer will send that value in the ``Accept`` message.
+If that ballot has a larger ballot number, then the ``Promise`` from the acceptors will inform the proposer about Michael's $100.00 deposit operation, and the proposer will send that value in the ``Accept`` message instead of the transfer to Dustin.
 The new ballot will be accepted, but in favor of the same value as the first ballot.

 In fact, the protocol will never allow two different values to be decided, even if the ballots overlap, messages are delayed, or a minority of acceptors fail.